tekanary/ml-events/README.md

 # ml-events
-Store my projects related to machine learning
+This repository will be used to store all work done on machine learning